r-manimaran/grafana-sso-keycloak/README.md

 ![alt text](images/image-11.png)

 - Now the password is set for the user.

 ![alt text](images/image-12.png)

 ## Testing Keycloak user authentication using Postman

+- Download and import the postman collection from the postman folder.
+- Update the client_id, client_sercret, username and password values.
+- Test the Get Access Token endpoint.

 ![alt text](images/image-13.png)